morozov312/morozov312/README.md

 ## Hello world :wave:
-Hi,I'm Alexander - a beginning web deveoper.
-Here, on my GitHub account, I tried to collect the best of my works.
+Welcome to my page!
+I'm Alexander - a beginning web deveoper.
+Here I tried to collect the best of my works.
 Maybe some will be useful or interesting to you.
 If you liked any of them - dont forget star it :sparkles:
 Have a nice day :eyes:
 ## My skill's